 - Be a U.S. citizen residing in the United States;

-- Be committed to furthering the transatlantic relationship.
+- Have a sincere commitment to furthering the transatlantic relationship.